Delusions Or Deceptions? White House 'Alternative Facts' Rile Press

 CNN did not carry his remarks live, offering a detailed dissection of his misleading and untrue statements afterward.
 It's what real reporting looks like (and is a sharp contrast to the long, live broadcasts of Trump's primary rallies that helped fuel his nomination).

-Conway, for her part, told NBC's Todd that Spicer was offering "alternative facts," though he did not make an argument based on other evidence; he served up untrue information.
+Conway, for her part, told NBC's Todd that Spicer was offering "alternative facts," though he did not make an argument based on other evidence but served up untrue information.
 Whether presidential delusions or strategic lies, these claims were made in the face of clear-cut, countervailing evidence.

 But the real action is away from the assertions about crowd size and indeed away from the White House briefing room itself.
 The press, charged with helping the public make sense of those who govern, should pay close attention.